migtavares/libFriendlyJSON/Readme.md

 This is a library to make it easy to serialize specific Java objects to and from JSON.

-The library is developed as a support for BitPipeline's projects so it will not try to be generic, extensible or mantain back compatibility.
+The library is developed as a support for [BitPipeline](http://www.bitpipeline.eu/)'s projects so it will not try to be generic, extensible or maintain back compatibility.

 # Usage

 Simply use the provided jar as a library in your project.
+Look at org.bitpipeline.lib.friendlyjson.JSONEntityTests$Entity for an example of how to use the library (actually... it's just one class).

 # License